The CMEF at a glance

 - results indicators for the income support elements of the CAP measuring the direct and immediate effects of interventions (for example the percentage of farmers income which came from income support);

 - rural development results indicators assessing the effect of rural development policy, such as preventing soil erosion and improving soil management.
 Most of these indicators are also target indicators.
-In addition, rural development complementary result indicators aim to assess the net effect of CAP intervention;
+In addition, rural development complementary result indicators aim to assess the net effect of CAP intervention (2021 updates);

 - target indicators used to set quantified objectives at the beginning of the programming period for the rural development policy (some of which correspond to result indicators);